 April showers bring eager gardeners to the door, anxious to plant, prune and putter.
 Green thumbs across Alberta rejoice with the early signs of spring—growing grass, buds on branches, birds chirping.
-“After that last snowfall of the season, when the ground starts to defrost, I itch to get outside,” says Lana Gress, greenhouse supervisor at Parkland Nurseries & Garden Centre in Red Deer.
-It’s an itch shared by many Albertans, so we asked the horticulturalist for her top tips on prepping your yard for the growing season.
+To help you prep your yard for the growing season, we asked the experts at Parkland Nurseries & Garden Centre for their top tips.

 TUNE-UP YOUR TOOLS

 Need a gardening fix but the yard is still covered in ice?
 Spend some time on your tools.
 Wipe down shovels, rakes, lawn edgers and hoes, and give them a dose of WD-40 or other lubricant.
 Sharpen hoes, edgers and pruning shears with a file or stone (Parkland and other garden centres stock them).
 For your lawn mower, check that you emptied the gas from the tank.
 If you didn’t, safely dispose of the old fuel.
 Take a look at the oil too—it’s always a good idea to start the season with an oil change.
 Lastly, make sure that air filters are clean and top up the tires with air, if applicable.

 Look at the general condition of the lawn.
 Check for die-back—spots of yellow grass or sparse patches caused by a lack of air and sunlight during winter months.
 Keep an eye out for patches of thick thatch as well, since it too can block sun, moisture and air.
 If you find a lot of die-back and/or thatch, schedule a de-thatching or aeration appointment with a lawn-care professional.
 They have the specialized knowledge and equipment to do the repairs without harming the lawn.